Dave16384/8008_computer/README.md

 For many years I had been interested in building a computer using the the Intel 8008 microprocessor.
 Finally I had the time to revisit my wish.
-A search turned up Jim Loos' 8008 Single Board Computer.
+A search turned up Jim Loos' 8008 Single Board Computer, https://github.com/jim11662418/8008-SBC.
 Here was working hardware and most importantly, a monitor and a high level language!
-Jim had built upon the work of Len Bayles's and Jim Kearney's 8008 computers.
-Credit for resurrecting SCELBAL BASIC goes to Mike Willegal.
-Thank you Alfred Arnold for the AS Macro Assembler.
+Jim had built upon the work of Len Bayles's http://www.8008chron.com and Jim Kearney's 8008 computers https://www.jkearney.com/Tiny8demo.
+Credit for resurrecting SCELBAL BASIC goes to Mike Willegal http://www.willegal.net/scelbi/scelbal.html.
+Thank you Alfred Arnold for the AS Macro Assembler http://john.ccac.rwth-aachen.de:8000/as/.
+Also, Dr. Scott Baker www.smbaker.com has done some really neat 8008 work!

 My first pass was a nearly exact copy of Jim's SBC with some modifications.
 Some parts were different based on what I had on hand.
 I chose to use Len Bayle's alternate clock design.
 Just something about